xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/11-constructor-operator.md

 The move constructor and move-assignment operator could take over the allocated objects of the moved-from object.
 The move constructor and operator must ensure that the moved-from object is left in a state such that destroying that object will be harmless, since after an object is moved from, that object continues to exist.
 Move constructors and move-assignment operators that won't throw exceptions should be marked as `noexcept`, which informs the compiler that the constructor is safe to use.

 The compiler will synthesize a move constructor or a move-assignment operator if the class doesn't define copy-control members and if all non-static data member of the class can be moved.
 The compiler can move members of built-in type and members of class type if the member's class has the corresponding move operation.
-If the class doens't have a move constructor or operator, both lvalues and rvalues will be copied.
+If the class doesn't have a move constructor or operator, both lvalues and rvalues will be copied.

 ### Member Function